Multimodal Industrial Anomaly Detection by Crossmodal Feature Mapping: Related Work

 \textbf{Multimodal RGB-3D Anomaly Detection.} Multimodal approaches exploit both RGB images and 3D data to enhance the robustness and effectiveness of anomaly detection.
 Following the influential work on benchmarking image-based AD~\cite{bergmann2019mvtec}, a recent paper~\cite{bergmann2022mvtec} has introduced the MVTec 3D-AD dataset, alongside an experimental validation including several baselines, such as distribution mapping techniques based on GANs and variational models (\ie, VAEs), as well as auto-encoders.
-These baseline models are trained on 3D data represented by voxel grids or depth maps and incorporate RGB information as additional input channels.
-The method proposed in~\cite{RudWeh2023} consists of an asymmetric student-teacher approach (AST) aimed at processing RGB-D data, in which the two networks have different architectures to prevent over-generalization on anomalous samples.
 Inspired by PatchCore~\cite{patchcore2022roth}, BTF~\cite{horwitz2023back} investigates the use of memory banks for 3D anomaly detection.
-The authors propose to add 3D features to the 2D features provided by a frozen convolutional model (Wide ResNet-50) to enhance anomaly detection performance.
+The authors propose to add 3D features to the 2D features provided by a frozen convolutional model to enhance anomaly detection performance.
 They test several 3D features and achieve the best results using hand-crafted descriptors extracted from Point Clouds~\cite{fpfh}.
-M3DM~\cite{wang2023multimodal} improved over BTF by employing rich and distinctive 2D and 3D features extracted by frozen Transformer-based foundation models trained by self-supervision on large datasets.
-In particular, they use DINO~\cite{caron2021emerging} and Point-MAE~\cite{pang2022masked} to extract 2D and 3D features, respectively.
+M3DM~\cite{wang2023multimodal} improved over BTF by employing rich and distinctive 2D and 3D features extracted by frozen Transformer-based \emph{foundation models} trained by self-supervision on large datasets.
 The authors also propose a learned function to fuse 2D and 3D features into multimodal features stored in memory banks alongside those computed from the individual modalities.
-Thanks to the joint deployment of powerful 2D, 3D and multimodal features, they achieve excellent performance, setting the highest bar on MVTec 3D-AD.
 However, reliance on large feature banks renders M3DM overly expensive in terms of memory and time (\cref{fig:teaser}).
-Similarly to M3DM~\cite{wang2023multimodal}, our method deploys compelling 2D and 3D features computed by frozen Transformer-based models.
+Similarly to M3DM~\cite{wang2023multimodal}, our method deploys 2D and 3D features computed by frozen Transformer-based models.
 Yet, we do not employ any memory bank and, instead, propose a novel crossmodal feature mapping paradigm that can be realized by two lightweight neural networks.
 Using the same feature extractors as M3DM~\cite{wang2023multimodal}, we achieve better performance on MVTec 3D-AD while requiring way less memory and running remarkably faster (\cref{fig:teaser}).